google/starlark-go/doc/spec.md

 DotSuffix   = '.' identifier .
 CallSuffix  = '(' [Arguments [',']] ')' .
 SliceSuffix = '[' [Expression] [':' Test [':' Test]] ']' .

+# A CallSuffix does not allow a trailing comma
+# if the last argument is '*' Test or '**' Test.
 ```

 TODO: resolve position of +x, -x, and 'not x' in grammar: Operand or UnaryExpr?